catseye/Velo/README.markdown

 Conditional statements are implemented by a method called `if`.
-This method is on the root object, called `Object`, from which all objects, including your script, inherit.
+This method is on the root object, called `Object`, from which all objects, including your script, descend.

     | if ({X}.equals {X}), {IO.print {Yes}}, {IO.print {No}}
     = Yes